Now accepting new patients — call 212-328-1180

 Light-touch therapy

-Non-force manual work focused on the viscera.
+Non-force manual work focused on the viscera and their surrounding tissues.

 Motion